 As we’ve said before, trust funds aren't just for rich people.
-The average family could benefit from a trust in a number of ways.
+There are many trust fund benefits for an average family.
 For example, if you have a life insurance policy, there are a number of benefits to using different types of trusts to hold that life insurance policy.

 We’ve discussed previously the advantages of setting up an ILIT (irrevocable life insurance trust) for your life insurance policy.
 But you may want more flexibility than what an irrevocable trust allows.
 If that’s the case, you should consider having a living trust (also called an inter vivos trust) for your life insurance.

 A living trust is a trust that you set up and takes effect while you are still living.
 Most living trusts are revocable, which means they may be modified or eliminated during your lifetime.
 Unlike an irrevocable trust, which can’t be modified once executed, with a revocable living trust you retain control over the trust and your property while living, and your family is provided for privately after your passing.

 Trusts offer some key advantages

 Putting your life insurance policy in a revocable living trust offers a number of advantages: privacy, providing for minor children, being able to control the distribution of benefits, and giving your heirs access to liquid assets to manage your estate, among other things.